 Transport Info: Train from Cais do Sodre all the way to Cascais station – 2.15€ oneway / 40 minutes

 If you only visit Lisbon and Porto in Portugal, you might come away with a particular view of what Portuguese cities looks like.
 Visiting the city of Setúbal may give you the chance to see a different side to the country’s city life.
 This port city doesn’t have many sights in comparison to Lisbon or Porto, but it may give you insight into what a more ordinary Portuguese city feels like.
-A visit to Setúbal is more a chance to dip into culture and lifestyle than a sightseeing mission.
+Visiting Setúbal as a Lisbon day trip is more a chance to dip into culture and lifestyle than a sightseeing mission.

 Walking through Setúbal’s extensive pedestrian areas, you’re bound to encounter far fewer tourists, or at least international ones.
 Even though it’s close to beaches and not all that far from Lisbon, Setúbal is yet to receive much notice from overseas visitors.
 Like many cities and towns in Portugal, you’re likely to see seasonal decorations hanging overhead like those below for an annual wine festival.
 Setúbal is also quite a green city, with the Jardim da Avenida Luisa Todi stretching across much of the city and many other smaller parks running along the waterfront.